yangli136/SpringPR/proposal_pavedroad.md

 ## Need for Spring Boot based Paved Road (SpringPR)
 ---

-Amex Way - JVM Paved Road is not ready:
+ABC Way - JVM Paved Road is not ready:
 - Implementation is based on Kotlin.
 Kotlin is a promising new language, however its adoption, maturity, and community support have raised concerns
 - It is an internal proprietary solution
 - It lacks of high quality, rich set of enterprise grade features